Russell-KV4S/IRLP.StationTracking/README.md

 IRLP.StationTracking gives you ability to get email notificaiton about status changes of your Favorite IRLP stations.
 The program reads data from this site: http://status.irlp.net/index.php?PSTART=9

+Once you download, edit the .config file that's along side the executable as needed (you won't need to copy the config on future releases unless there is a structure change).
+There are comments in the file that tells you how to format the entries.
+Here is the example file:
 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>